OpenResearchCommunicationSystem/Proof_Of_Concept-BlockChain-DevList-Tools/README.md

 # [-> Click Here for Block Chain Dev List Concepts Demo <-](https://openresearchcommunicationsystem.github.io/Proof_Of_Concept-BlockChain-DevList-Tools/)

-### The "depth" tool is not operational in this demo, it is a place holder
+### Note: The "depth" tool is not operational in this demo, it is a place holder

 ---